prudence1738/plp-mern-stack-development-classroom-real-time-communication-with-socket-io-MERN-Stack-Week5/README.md

-# Real-Time Chat Application with Socket.io
+# Real-Time Chat App (Week 5 — Socket.io)

+## Overview
-This assignment focuses on building a real-time chat application using Socket.io, implementing bidirectional communication between clients and server.
+This is a real-time chat application built with **Node.js, Express, Socket.io, MongoDB, and React**.

-## Assignment Overview

-You will build a chat application with the following features:
-1. Real-time messaging using Socket.io
-2. User authentication and presence
-3. Multiple chat rooms or private messaging
-4. Real-time notifications
-5. Advanced features like typing indicators and read receipts
+It demonstrates bidirectional communication between clients and server with live messaging, online status, typing indicators, and notifications.

 ## Project Structure